kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/24 - Maghaven VIII (10-05-25).md

 ![[17 Maghaven.jpg | center]]

 ## Summary
+The party killed Agnes, collected their reward from Lucious, gave the heart to Vera, and made camp outside the temple to the north.

 ## IC Synopsis -
 > Perse’s voice cut through the chaos  “Ria and I will take the nanny!”  and in an instant the battlefield was divided.
 Rem and Valindra surged forward, intercepting Agnes’s monstrous construct as I slipped from view, calling upon divinity to heal Valindra’s wounds, light spilling between my fingers.